glotzerlab/signac/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the [code style guideline](https://github.com/glotzerlab/signac/blob/master/CONTRIBUTING.md#code-style) of this project.
 - [ ] The changes introduced by this pull request are covered by existing or newly introduced tests.
 - [ ] If this PR changes user-facing features or breaks existing APIs, I have created a separate pull request to update the [framework documentation](https://docs.signac.io/) on [signac-docs](https://github.com/glotzerlab/signac-docs) and included a link here.
-- [ ] I have updated the [changelog](https://github.com/glotzerlab/signac/blob/master/changelog.txt) and added all related issue and pull request numbers for future reference (if applicable).
+- [ ] I have updated the [changelog](https://github.com/glotzerlab/signac/blob/master/changelog.txt) and added any related issue and pull request numbers for future reference.